aiven/aiven-docs/docs/platform/concepts/carbon-footprint.md

 You must be a [super admin](/docs/platform/howto/make-super-admin) to access this feature.

-The carbon footprint page shows estimates of the greenhouse gas emissions associated with service usage in your organization.
+The carbon footprint page shows estimates of the greenhouse gas emissions associated with service usage per project in your organization.

 Emissions are measured in metric tons of carbon dioxide-equivalent, which includes multiple greenhouse gasses.
 The following information is shown on the dashboard: